stephencookdev/react-t-shirt-forms/examples/README.md

 Sometimes the server returns errors that your form needs to convey to the user.

-T-Shirt Forms lets you do this easily with `setFormErrors`.
+T-Shirt Forms lets you do this with `setFormErrors`.

 ## Custom Validation Library